Compare plans today.

 What Is the Medicare Birthday Rule in Maryland?

-The Maryland Medicare birthday rule begins on a beneficiary’s birthday and lasts for 30 days.
-During this time, Medigap plan members may switch to a plan of equal or lesser benefits through their current insurance carrier or a different one.
+During this time, Medicare Supplement plan members may switch to a plan that offers equal or lesser benefits than their current plan.
+The new policy can be offered by their current insurance carrier or by a different insurance company.

 What Is the Medicare Birthday Rule in Nevada?